Chart Color Schemes

 Five Dock - Abbotsford hosts an older demographic, ranking in the top quartile nationwide

-The median age in Five Dock - Abbotsford is 42 years, significantly higher than Greater Sydney's average of 37 years and Australia's median age of 38 years.
-The age group of 65-74 years comprises 10.4% of the population, compared to Greater Sydney, while the 25-34 cohort makes up 10.7%.
-According to data from the post-2021 Census, the 15 to 24 age group has increased from 8.6% to 10.4%, and the 25 to 34 cohort has decreased from 12.1% to 10.7%.
-By 2041, population forecasts indicate substantial demographic changes for Five Dock - Abbotsford.
-The 75 to 84 age group is projected to grow by 59%, reaching 2,482 people from 1,562.
-Notably, the combined 65+ age groups will account for 92% of total population growth, reflecting the area's aging demographic profile.
-In contrast, the 15 to 24 and 45 to 54 cohorts are expected to experience population declines.
+The median age in Five Dock - Abbotsford is 42 years, which is significantly higher than Greater Sydney's average of 37 years and Australia's average of 38 years.
+The 65-74 age group constitutes 10.4% of the population compared to Greater Sydney, while the 25-34 age group makes up 10.7%.
+According to post-2021 Census data, the 15-24 age group has increased from 8.6% to 10.4%, and the 25-34 age group has decreased from 12.1% to 10.7%.
+By 2041, population forecasts indicate substantial demographic changes in Five Dock - Abbotsford.
+Notably, the 75-84 age group is expected to grow by 59%, adding 919 people and reaching a total of 2,482 from 1,562 previously.
+The combined 65+ age groups are projected to account for 92% of the total population growth, reflecting the area's aging demographic profile.
+Conversely, the 15-24 and 45-54 age cohorts are expected to experience population declines.